 Riders may apply as a group.
 If you are interested in competing at any of the races with your partner or your teammates, groups of up to 3 people may enter the lottery as a group.
 Either everyone in the group will get spots or no one does.
 The odds of being selected as a group are the same as being selected as an individual.
 You may only sign up as an individual or as part of a group – not both.
 Applicants signing up as both individuals and as members of a group will have all their applications rejected.

-Racers in the Finale Ligure EWS races MUST have a current 2017 FCI or a national racing license recognized by the UCI to compete.
+Racers in the LaThuile and Finale Ligure EWS races MUST have a current 2018 FCI or a national racing license recognized by the UCI to compete.
 No day licenses will be available.
 Registrations cannot be finalized without the FCI / UCI number.

-UCI licenses are also required for the Irish and French rounds – but day licenses will be available at the onsite checkin.
+UCI licenses are also required for the French and Spanish rounds – but day licenses will be available at the onsite checkin.